DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 ### Abstract
 Leveraging multimodal data, the Visual Language Model(VLM) demonstrated impressive capability of bridging the knowledge in multi-modalities.
 VLMs like CLIP, Flamingo, and DALL-E, which are trained based on the tremendous amount of data and computational resources show good performance in many different downstream tasks due to the good generalizability.
 However, like a double-edged sword, the generalizability of pre-trained VLMs limits their performance in the customized setting.
 In this project, I try to leverage the prior knowledge in pre-trained VLMs and customize the embedding generation in my general classification task.
-Using the simple contrastive learning method proposed in the report, a robust generalist classifier is available with the deficiency of training data which is a ubiquitous context in the biomedical setting.
+Using the simple contrastive learning method proposed in the report, a robust generalist classifier is available with the deficiency of training data, a ubiquitous context in the biomedical setting.

 > **A feature representation task.**
-> currently using the Classification task as a utility task, aiming to build a general disease detecter via chest x-ray.
+> Currently using the Classification task as a utility task, aiming to build a general disease detecter via chest x-ray.
 > **This project tries to explore the data cooperation between multimodal data -- text and image**, and then improve AI downstream tasks.

 ### Problem Description: